Connect with others who understand.

 • Liver problems

-• Blood cell changes including anemia (low red blood cells), increased infection risk, and a tendency to bleed more easily
+• Blood cell changes, including anemia (low red blood cells) and bleeding more easily

-• Skin problems including rash, itching, or sensitivity to sunlight
+• Skin problems, including rashes, itching, or sensitivity to sunlight

 • Alopecia (hair loss)